-This is as simple as a recipe gets- it’s more just an idea than a proper recipe- but if you’ve never before thought of toasting up a mozzarella and tomato croissant… it’s time.
+This is as simple as a recipe gets- it’s more just an idea than a proper recipe- but if you’ve never before thought of toasting up a mozzarella and tomato croissant sandwich for breakfast … it’s time.

 This is an irresistible combination- buttery, crispy croissant with melty cheese and juicy tomato.
 As a vegetarian, I’ll be so bold as to call this my equivalent of the bacon sandwich.